 This section is about where you start when you customize.
 The inspiration for your customization is just as important as the final product.
 You see, there are different kinds of customizations, and what type of customization you are trying to make will impact how you go about customizing.

 The type of customization really does matter.
-Here's a few examples of how the type of character will affect your choices in item:
+Here's a few examples of how different types of customizers choose different items items:

-Character Creator: Everything doesn't have to match, but everything in the customization needs to tie into the story and "make sense".
+Character Customizer: Everything doesn't have to match, but everything in the customization needs to tie into the story and "make sense".

 Theme Customizer: The pet must match the theme, so only items that match the theme or lend to the completion of that theme will do.